 Build a Potato Battery

 Galvanized nails have a zinc coating, and they can be purchased at any hardware or home improvement store.
-Be sure to use a fresh potato because the experiment depends on the juices inside the potato.
+Be sure to use a fresh potato because the experiment depends on the liquid inside the potato.

 Connect the penny to the red lead of the voltmeter using one of the alligator clips.
 Most voltmeters have red and black leads, but if your voltmeter has yellow and black leads, connect the penny to the yellow lead.